 If it's important to you that no one knows for sure if you had surgery—or you can't stomach the thought of even more people making eye contact with your girls—then just realize that going for extra large breast implants could make your life more difficult than it's worth.

-Re-Learning to Dress Yourself
+Re-Learning to Dress Yourself with Extra Large Breast Implants

 One of the most fun (and frustrating!) parts about getting extra large breast implants is learning how to dress again.
 Seriously... it's like being 14 years old, trying to learn how to put on bra.

 All of a sudden buttoned shirts are gapping, v-necks are rocking the cleavage, and your boobs are a shelf for spills.
-Not to mention, you're going to feel fat in some clothes because of the way they hang off your boobs.
+Not to mention, you're going to feel awkward in some clothes because of the way they hang off your boobs.

 It takes a little time, but just remember to be patient with yourself as you figure out the best ways to dress your new girls.